GM cuts price of Volt electric car by 13 percent

 Chevrolet has sold 11,643 Volts through July, up 9.2 percent from the same period a year ago.
 But Leaf sales more than tripled, to 11,703, after Nissan cut some features and lowered the base price to $29,650 including shipping.

-The Volt can go about 38 miles on a battery charge, then a small gas-powered motor kicks in to power the car until it can be recharged.
+The Volt can go about 38 miles (61 kilometers) on a battery charge, then a small gas-powered motor kicks in to power the car until it can be recharged.
 GM said it has cut costs as it has gained experience making electric vehicles and parts, all while adding features and increasing the car’s battery range.

 The sluggish sales of electric cars have dampened high expectations.
 President Barack Obama has said he wants to put 1 million plug-in electric vehicles on the road by 2015, but with less than two years left, the nation is far short of that goal.